 - Applicants are solely responsible for the protection of their personal information; as such, they must black out any unnecessary sensitive information on their supporting documents (e.g. unrelated charges on a credit card statement) before submitting them.

-- Every effort is made to ensure proper processing of applications; however, the limited funds, the complexities of the reimbursement process, and the multiple entities involved mean that GSG Travel Grants cannot be guaranteed under any circumstances.
-We strongly advise applicants to not base any travel or financial decisions solely on the potential outcome of their application.
+- Every effort is made to ensure proper processing of applications; however, the limited funds, the complexities of the reimbursement process, and the multiple entities involved mean that GSG Conference Grants cannot be guaranteed under any circumstances.
+We strongly advise applicants to not base any financial decisions solely on the potential outcome of their application.